zero731/Predicting_Flu_Vaccination_Status/README.md

 * The models were all built using data collected in 2009, so a logical next step would be to find or obtain similar data from more recent years.
 This would help make the model more relevant.
 * Including additional data from more recent years could also allow for a better understanding of how attitudes towards vaccination has changed over time.
 * The dataset used for this project is extremely imbalanced in terms of race, with 79.6% of the respondents being white, and the remaining 20.4% made up of the original groups: Black, Hispanic, and Other or Multiple (these 3 original classifications were regrouped into one category representing all people of color).
 The underrepresentation of people of color in the data has important implications, especially in light of the disproportionately heavy impact of the current COVID-19 pandemic on communities of color.
 The impending flu season may interact to produce even more drastic impacts on these communities.
 Future efforts should seek to collect data that can address this underrepresentation.
-* Since the employment occupation and industry codes are encoded, it's uncertain which types of employment are most strongly related with the choice to get vaccinated.
+* Since the employment industry codes are encoded, it's uncertain which types of employment are most strongly related with the choice to get vaccinated.
 This would be an interesting avenue for future research.